From the oldest to the newest.

 See also Table 2 on page 29 for the relations among some competitive constructions.

-Atrahasis20 uses multilinear algebra to construct MSR codes.
+Atrahasis20 exploits multilinear algebra to construct MSR codes (which we called Atrahasis codes).
 Formally, an MSR code is a regenerating code with $M = k\alpha$ and $\beta = \alpha/(d - k + 1)$.
 From the constraint on $M$ one sees that there is no wastes of storage (hence the name minimum storage regeneration = MSR).
 Some researchers see MSR codes as the intersection of regenerating codes and MDS codes.